UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 ## Sequences

-In the last section we discussed the `str` data type.
+In the last section, we discussed the `str` data type.
 We described it as *a sequence of characters*.
-In many cases, there is good reason to split up a long text strings into separate ones. luckily we have a convenient verb to do that `.split()`.
+In many cases, there is good reason to split up a long text string into separate ones. luckily we have a convenient verb to do that `.split()`.

 ``` python
 sentence = "I always lose at least one sock when I do laundry."